whitefox82/msgraph-rs/README.md

 - **Application**: Mail.Send
 - **Delegated**: Mail.Send

-These permissions allow the app to send emails on behalf of the authenticated user.
+To allow the app to send emails **on behalf of any user** in the organization, the `Mail.Send` application permission must be granted with **admin consent**.
+This permission allows the app to impersonate any user in the organization and send emails on their behalf.